andreipfeiffer/angular-feedback/README.md

 ### Individual Configurations

 You can also pass an object of options to individual notifications.
 You can pass through any combination of the available options here as well.
-(For available options, check the [definitions](#definitions) below.)
 For example:

     feedback.notify('Your first message.', {
         duration: 3000,